The Ohio Supreme Court decided to allow defendants to use plea bargains in order to obtain less severe punishment for their charges.

 Baseless pleas are an affront to the very principles our justice system was designed to promote: that is, truth and justice.

-At The Koffel Law Firm, our criminal defense attorneys work hard to fight on behalf of our clients.
+At Koffel Brininger Nesbitt, our criminal defense attorneys work hard to fight on behalf of our clients.
 We understand that certain circumstances warrant special attention.
 We believe that everyone deserves their due process of the law.
 If you have been charged with a criminal offense, contact our Columbus criminal defense attorneys today.
 We take the time to understand you and your case.
 Your worries are our worries.
 As such, we prioritize your needs and try to find the best possible solution for you.
 Call today for a consultation.